mozilla-services/docs/source/storage/apis-2.0.rst

 HTTP status codes
 =================

-Since the storage protocol is implemented on top of HTTP, clients should be prepared to deal gracefully with any valid HTTP response.
-This section serves to highlight the response codes that explicitly form part of the storage protocol.
+Since the syncstorage protocol is implemented on top of HTTP, clients should be prepared to deal gracefully with any valid HTTP response.
+This section serves to highlight the response codes that explicitly form part of the syncstorage protocol.

 **200 OK**